hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 HPKE, when used with COSE, follows a three layer structure:

-- Layer 0 (COSE_Encrypt) contains content encrypted with the CEK.
+- Layer 0 (corresponding to the COSE_Encrypt structure) contains content encrypted with the CEK.
 This ciphertext may be detached.
 If not detached, then it is included.

-- Layer 1 (COSE_recipient_outer) includes the encrypted CEK.
+- Layer 1 (see COSE_recipient_outer structure) includes the encrypted CEK.

-- Layer 2 (COSE_recipient_inner) contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.
+- Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.

 The CDDL for the COSE_Encrypt structure, as used with HPKE, is shown in {{cddl-hpke}}.

-Noteworthy are the following aspects:
-- COSE_Encrypt represents layer 0 with the ciphertext.
-COSE_recipient_outer
-represents layer 1 and COSE_recipient_inner represents layer 2.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)